mdreck/mdreck.github.io/_posts/2020-03-09-Hedonometer_Index.md

 ---
  The following analysis was performed on the [Hedonometer Index](http://hedonometer.org/index.html) from the University of Vermont.

 - [The Hedonometer Index: A Happiness Forecast](https://github.com/mdreck/mdreck.github.io/blob/master/hedonometer_index/Hedonometer_Index.ipynb): Exploratory Analysis of Twitter's daily sentiment and time series forecast

-  _Tools: Pandas, Prophet, Seaborn, Matplotlib, SciPy, statsmodels, PyLab_

 The raw data used in the analysis is available [here](https://github.com/mdreck/mdreck.github.io/blob/master/hedonometer_index/data/hedonometer_index.csv).